How Did the Universe and Life Originate?

 It is fitting to have proper respect for scientific knowledge and achievements.
 However, many will agree that while science involves a way of knowing, it is not the only source of knowledge.
 The purpose of science is to describe phenomena in the natural world and to assist in answering how these phenomena occur.

 Science provides us with insights into the physical universe, meaning everything that is observable.
-But no matter how far scientific investigation goes, it can never answer the question of purpose
+But no matter how far scientific investigation goes, it can never answer the question of purpose—why the universe exists in the first place.

 “There are some questions that scientists can never answer,” remarks author Tom Utley.
 “It may be that the Big Bang happened 12 billion years ago.
 But why did it happen? . . .
 How did the particles get there in the first place?
 What was there before?”
 Utley concludes: “It seems . . . clearer than ever that science will never satisfy the human hunger for answers.”